-The St. Louis Post-Dispatch covered this story where a federal judge rejected the plea agreement in a case that involved an Illinois state judge as the defendant.
+The St. Louis Post-Dispatch covered a story where a federal judge rejected the plea agreement in a case that involved an Illinois state judge as the defendant.
 The article is headlined “Judge rejects plea deal for former St. Clair County judge in drug case.”
 Here are some of the highlights of the article:

 “A federal judge refused Wednesday to accept terms of a plea agreement that would have sent former St. Clair County judge Michael N. Cook to prison for 18 months on drug-related charges.
 U.S. District Judge Joe Billy McDade called the sentence “not sufficient” and said the facts of the case supported a longer sentence.
 But McDade also said that he would not “throw the book at him” just because Cook was a judge.
 He did not suggest what an appropriate sentence would be.